-A careful reading of the criminal statutes for tax perjury (IRC §7206(1)) and tax evasion (IRC §7201) reveal that these two crimes a very similar.
-However, despite their similarity, there are significant differences.
-As explained below, there are factual scenarios where the violation of one can occur but the other cannot.
+A careful reading of the criminal statutes for tax perjury (IRC §7206(1)) and tax evasion (IRC §7201) reveal that these two crimes are very similar.
+However, despite their similarity, there are a few key differences.
+As explained below, factual scenarios exist where the violation of one can occur without the other.

 Understanding Tax Evasion

 Tax evasion exists when a taxpayer acts (1) willfully in (2) making an affirmative act of evasion (or attempts to evade) as a way of avoiding (3) his tax liability or its payment (IRC §7201).
 Tax evasion presupposes that a tax is “due and owing.”
 This is an important distinction versus tax perjury, and we’ll discuss the differences momentarily.